Condorr001/Assignment1_ARP/README.md

 | z | x | c |
 +-+-+---+---+
 ```
 The eight external keys can be used to move the drone by adding a force in the respective direction (top, top-right, right and so on).
 On the other hand, the S key in used to instantly zero all the forces, in order to see the inertia on the drone.
+The space key dose the same thing as the s key.

 The primitives used by the input are:
 - Kill(): used to send a signal to the WD to tell that it's alive